YoonjungChoi/CMPE255_TEAM10/README.md

 Decision Tree algorithm can be used to solve both regression and classification problems.

 Decision Tree can be used to handle both numerical and categorical data.

+* LSTM

+Long Short Term Memory (LSTM) network were used as deep learning models for automatic feature extraction from tweet texts.

+LSTM network is also proposed using this hybrid feature to classify tweets into rumor and non-rumor classes.

 ## WorkFlow